ventoy/Ventoy/README.md

 <h4 align="left">
 Ventoy is an open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files. <br/>
 With ventoy, you don't need to format the disk over and over, you just need to copy the image files to the USB drive and boot it.
-You can copy many iso files at a time and ventoy will give you a boot menu to select them. <br/> Both Legacy BIOS and UEFI are supported in the same way.<br/>
+You can copy many image files at a time and ventoy will give you a boot menu to select them. <br/> x86 Legacy BIOS, IA32 UEFI, x86_64 UEFI and ARM64 UEFI are supported in the same way.<br/>
 Both MBR and GPT partition style are supported in the same way.<br/>
 Most type of OS supported(Windows/WinPE/Linux/Unix/Vmware/Xen...) <br/>
-560+ ISO files are tested.
+580+ ISO files are tested.
 90%+ distros in distrowatch.com supported. <br/>
 </h4>

 # Features